NBA players decide to resume playoffs, sources tell ESPN

 The Clippers and Lakers voting on perhaps not continuing with the season was considered more of a polling, than a final vote, sources tell ESPN.
 The resumption of the playoffs remains still up in the air.— Adrian Wojnarowski (@wojespn) August 27, 2020

 Back in July, Bucks player Sterling Brown spoke out regarding his incident with law enforcement in December 2018.
-He said he was going into Walgreens and parked on two handicap parking spots.
-When going back to his car, Brown said law enforcement approached him, asked for his license and shoved him before he was able to show his license.
+He said he was going into Walgreens and parked on two handicap parking spots, and when going back to his car, Brown said law enforcement approached him, asked for his license and shoved him before he was able to show his license.

 Brown added that the officer called for backup and six more police cars came.
-He said multiple officers started punching and kneeing him in an attempt to take him to the ground, with one of the cops tasing him.
-He also said that once on the ground officers put a knee into his neck and stood on his ankle.
+He said multiple officers started punching and kneeing on him in an attempt to take him to the ground, with one of the cops using his Taser.
+He also said that once on the ground, officers put a knee into his neck and stood on his ankle.

 "Some things are bigger than basketball," Bucks senior vice president Alex Lasry tweeted.
 "The stand taken today by the players and (the organization) shows that we're fed up.
 Enough is enough.
 Change needs to happen.
 I'm incredibly proud of our guys and we stand 100% behind our players ready to assist and bring about real change."